steveturbek/turbek.com/articles/tangible-interfaces-class-microbit-bluetooth-media-player-remote.md

 Note that the same code also enables the microbit to become a keyboard, mouse or gamepad

+[Controlling YouTube videos](https://makecode.microbit.org/S91983-65039-74564-26926) demonstrates the "jump back 10 seconds" for learning guitar, etc It only works for youTube on a laptop chrome browser. (this is a limitation of the iphone, not the microbit)

 ## Example Project

 This is a sample project using the common KY-040 rotary encoder sensor.

 - [Example reference 3D model](https://www.thingiverse.com/thing:7057254)
 - [Microbit Code for example](https://makecode.microbit.org/S63332-71073-18456-31510)
-- [example of saving state](https://makecode.microbit.org/_esRE4E4J2V0r) Note doesn't work well!
+- [example of saving state of the volume of the device](https://makecode.microbit.org/_esRE4E4J2V0r) Note doesn't work well!

 ## References